5 DAYS IN LEBANON – WHERE TO GO

 One of the best tourist attractions in Lebanon is going up via the Téléférique.

-The Téléférique leaves a few kilometers north of the old center of Jounieh, and you have beautiful views already on the cable car ride up – I have never seen cable cars riding so close to house buildings (and I am an expert in cable car riding) – and it gets even better once you have arrived in Harissa.
+The Téléférique leaves a few kilometers north of the old center of Jounieh, and you have beautiful views already on the cable car ride up.
+The views get even better once you have arrived in Harissa.
+I have never seen cable cars riding so close to house buildings (and I am an expert in cable car riding).
 You could hike up or drive up, but why not take the cable car and enjoy the ride?
 Especially given the affordable prices for the cable car (less than 7€ for a 2-way ticket) and the views along the way, I do recommend hopping on a capsule.

 I am all about the views, and here you can probably experience some of the country’s best views.